-Syntax

-field#

-Identifies the RFID Data Field number for the following data.
-Range: 1 to 999.
+Syntax field#,"EPC_data~02 C,"User_Mem~028" C,"TID_Mem~028" C,"Acs_Pwd~028" C,"Kill_Pwd~028" C,"Lock_Code" • field# Identifies the RFID Data Field number for the following data.
+Range: 1 to 999 .
 1 is the default.

-"EPC_data~028"

-EPC data.
+"EPC_data~028" EPC data.
 Enclose in quotation marks.
 The data must be in ASCII Hex format specified in the RFID Data Field (data_type).
 The data must end with the ASCII field separator (decimal 028).
 The printer can program up to 496 data bits (124 ASCII Hex characters) and increment EPC data.
 The amount of programmable EPC data, user memory, access password, and lock code data varies by print speed and RFID chip.
 If the printer cannot program all the RFID data within the allotted time, an error occurs.

-C,"User_Mem~028"

-User Memory.
+C,"User_Mem~028" User Memory.
 Enclose in quotation marks.
 The amount of programmable user memory varies with the tag types.
+Refer to the Monarch® RFID Printer Setup Utility for details about the available user memory for each chip.
 The printer programs up to 512-bits of data (128 ASCII Hex characters).
 The data must be ASCII Hex characters and end with the ASCII field separator (decimal 028).

-According to Tag Data Standard requirements, an even number of characters (bytes) must be sent for user memory.
+According to the Tag Data Standard requirements, an even number of characters (bytes) must be sent for user memory.
 Using version 2.1 or greater firmware, if an odd number of characters are sent, the last position is automatically encoded with a Hex 0x00 or a Null character (this character is padded on the right to make an even number of characters).

-Prior to version 2.1 firmware, if an odd number of characters (bytes) are sent, the printer errors, because it did not receive the expected even number of characters.
+Prior to version 2.1 firmware, if an odd number of characters (bytes) are sent, the printer errors , because it did not receive the expected even number of characters.
 Prior to version 2.1 firmware, the printer does not automatically pad data.
 The amount of programmable EPC data, user memory, access password, and lock code data varies by print speed and RFID chip.
 If the printer cannot program all the RFID data within the allotted time, an error occurs.

-C,"TID_Mem~028"

-Identifies information to be appended.
+C,"TID_Mem~028" Identifies information to be appended.
 Reserved for future use.
 Only include the field separator (decimal 028) in this field.

-C, "Acs_Pwd~028"

-Access Password.
+C,"Acs_Pwd~028" Access Password.
 This must be 8 ASCII Hex characters.
 No password is assigned if this field is left blank.
 The data must end with the ASCII field separator (decimal 028).

-C,"Kill Pwd~028"

-Kill Password.
+C,"Kill_Pwd~028" Kill Password.
 This must be 8 ASCII Hex characters.
 No password is assigned if this field is left blank.
 The data must end with the ASCII field separator (decimal 028).

-C,"Lock Code"
+C, "Lock_Code"

 Five-digit locking method for each field in this order: EPC Data, User Memory, TID, Access password, and Kill password.
-See Lock Code Methods.
 Locking options:

-- 0 No Lock (unlocked)
+- 0 No Lock (unsecure)

-- 1 Permalock (can never be locked)
+- 1 Permalock (permanently unsecure)

-- 2 Password lock (unlocked with password)
+- 2 Password lock (secure)

 - 3 Permalock & password lock (permanently locked)

-For example, to permalock an Impinj Monza R6 or NXP U9 chip, use "33333" for the lock code.
-Access or kill passwords are not valid for Monza R6 or NXP U9.
+For example, to permalock an Impinj Monza R6 chip, use "33333" for the lock code.
+Access or kill passwords are not valid for Monza R6.
 If the lock code is not "00000" (no lock) or "33333" (permalock), the printer errors.